-A California real estate power of attorney form is a template with which individuals can name an attorney-in-fact to handle certain real estate matters.
-The creator of the document (principal) can choose to give their agent all powers relating to their current or future property holdings, or they can grant them a specific task to complete within a certain time period.
+A California real estate power of attorney form is a template that individuals can use to name an attorney-in-fact to handle certain real estate matters.
+A person who creates the document (principal) can choose to give their agent all powers relating to their current or future property holdings or grant them a specific task to complete within a certain time period.

 Adobe PDF | Microsoft Word (.docx)